Mlaiel/iacherie/docs/reports/IMPLEMENTATION_COMPLETE_REPORT.md

 ## Conclusion

-This implementation provides a **complete, production-ready testing and documentation framework** for the Ainflue AI Platform that fully satisfies all requirements specified in the French problem statement.
+This implementation provides a **complete, production-ready testing and documentation framework** for the IA Chérie AI Platform that fully satisfies all requirements specified in the French problem statement.
 The solution is:

 - **Comprehensive**: Covers all critical modules and API endpoints
 - **Scalable**: Performance testing validates system scalability